quinn-koch/quinn-koch.github.io/project.md

-## Investigating American Adult Income with Demographic Factors and Decision Trees
+## Investigating American Adult Income with Decision Trees

 I applied machine learning techniques to investigate the demographic factors most closely associated with personal income for a dataset of American adults.
 Below is my report.